Rofi7777/AIDesignEngine/replit.md

 # Craft AI Studio

 ## Overview
-**Craft AI Studio** is an AI-powered design platform offering five core features:
+**Craft AI Studio** is a **generic AI-powered design platform** for creating designs across all product categories.
+The platform offers five core features:
-1.  **Product Design Engine:** Generates 4-angle product designs for various fashion categories.
+1.  **Product Design Engine:** Generates 4-angle product designs for any product type (shoes, slippers, clothes, bags, or custom).
 2.  **Model Try-on System:** Creates realistic images of models wearing/using products.
 3.  **Virtual Try-on:** Enables precise single or multi-product garment replacement on model images.
 4.  **E-commerce Scene Composition:** Combines models, products, and props into marketing scenes.
 5.  **E-commerce Poster Design:** Configurable system for creating marketing posters with products, copy, branding, and pricing.

-All features leverage **Google Gemini 3 Pro Image Preview** and support English, Traditional Chinese, and Vietnamese.
+All features leverage **Google Gemini AI models** and support English, Traditional Chinese, and Vietnamese.
 The platform's tagline is "Craft Design Ideas with AI."

+**Platform Philosophy:** Generic and flexible - no product-specific defaults.
+Users select their product type (or custom) for each design session.

 ## User Preferences
 - Follow design_guidelines.md religiously for visual quality